flatironinstitute/foveated-metamers-browser/README.md

    Your project is now running at `https://flatironinstitute.org/~<username>

-### Liz
+### Paul

-- [ ] Remove all Gamma Corrected Column and remove all values where Gamma Corrected = true; - Liz
+- [x] Remove all Gamma Corrected Column and remove all values where Gamma Corrected = true
-- [ ] Gamma Slider: Liz to make the slider and give a stub function that WB can update.
+- [x] Gamma Slider: Liz to make the slider and give a stub function that WB can update.
-- [ ] Tie the 50% gray to the gamma - Liz
+- [ ] Tie the 50% gray to the gamma

 ### Billy